 - Use Advanced Telephone Functions to Help Connect Customers to Employees

 We get it: it’s tough to provide the level of customer service that’s necessary for business growth and customer retention.
-However, in the face of the ongoing challenge of providing top-caliber support with a limited staff, consider how your communications technology can work to your advantage.
+However, in the face of the ongoing challenge of providing top-caliber support with a limited staff, consider how your communications technology can work to your advantage with the use of a das integrator.

 For example, telephone features such as ring groups let you group your employees’ phone numbers together into categories such as sales, accounting, etc. By using the simultaneous ring function, incoming callers can connect with any employee in the accounting department when they want to pay their bill.
 By reducing a caller’s dependency upon the availability of a single employee, communications processes can be smoother and more efficient.